charmtraders-apps/issue_tracker/README.md

 1. **Check Existing Requests**: Ensure your idea hasn't already been suggested.

-2. **Use the Correct Template**: Choose 'Feature request - OptiLiveX' for OptiLiveX, and 'Feature request - OptiSimX' for OptiSimX.
+2. **Use the Correct Template**: Choose 'Feature request - OptiTrade' for OptiTrade, and 'Feature request - OptiBot' for OptiBot.

 3. **Describe Your Idea Clearly**: Provide a detailed explanation of your feature request, including:
    - A concise title for the feature.